desforets/glympse-adapter/README.md

 				, style: { strokeColor: 'rgba(255,0,0,0.8)' }
 			   };

-###Custom Endpoints
+### Custom Endpoints
-While not usuaully necessary, the GVCA allows for extending and/or overriding the default set of endpoints exposed by the Glympse viewer if you need to allow for additional functionality aside from that provided by the default Glympse viewer.
+While not usuaully necessary, the GA allows for extending and/or overriding the default set of endpoints exposed by the Adapter if you need to allow for additional functionality.
 As noted above, the format for specifying custom endpoints is in the adapter's `interfaces` configuration setting:

 	cfg =
 	{